helm/charts/stable/sysdig/README.md

 ```bash
 $ helm delete my-release
 ```
+> **Tip**: Use helm delete --purge my-release to completely remove the release from Helm internal storage

 The command removes all the Kubernetes components associated with the chart and deletes the release.